-Com pany

-2023 2022
+Company

-\$'000 \$'000
+2024 \$'000 2023 \$'000

-Unquoted equity shares, at cost 971 971
+Unquoted equity shares, at cost 843 1,412

+Less: Allowance for impairment loss (43) (362)

+800 1,050

+Movements in unquoted equity shares, at cost:

+At 1 January 1,412 971

 Acquisition of non-controlling interest (Note 21(b)) 441

-Less: Allowance for impairment loss (362) (43)

-1,050 928

-Com pany

-2023 2022

-\$'000 \$'000
+Derecognition of a subsidiary (569)

+At 31 December 843 1,412

 Movements in allowance for impairment loss:

-At 1 January 43 43
+At 1 January 362 43

 Charged to profit or loss included in other losses 319

+Impairment loss utilised (319)

-At 31 December 362 43
+At 31 December 43 362

 Investments in subsidiaries are reviewed at the end of each financial year to determine whether there is any indication of impairment by assessing the factors that affect the recoverable amount of an investment, and the financial health of and business outlook for the subsidiary.
-Impairment loss recognised during FY2023 was in relation to Niks Maple West Pte Ltd which became a dormant company after its operations were transferred to the Company following the Company's acquisition of its non-controlling interest.
+Impairment loss recognised during FY2023 was in relation to Niks Maple West Pte Ltd which became an inactive company after its operations were transferred to the Company following the Company's acquisition of its non-controlling interest.

-Management has estimated the recoverable value of the investment in Niks Maple West Pte Ltd using its fair value less cost of disposal (level 3 of the fair value hierarchy).
+Management has estimated the recoverable value of the investment in Niks Maple West Pte Ltd using its fair value less cost of disposal (Level 3 of the fair value hierarchy).
 The fair value less cost of disposal is based on the expected realisable value of the net current assets which mainly comprises monetary assets and liabilities of Niks Maple West Pte Ltd.